American Airlines Flight 132: Incident

-A few minutes before the airliner landed in Nashville, passengers noticed smoke coming from the flooring.
+A few minutes before the aircraft landed in Nashville, passengers noticed smoke coming from the flooring.
 Passengers complained of a fire odor throughout the aircraft.
 The flooring of the aircraft was hot and becoming soft.
 They notified a flight attendant, who noted the odor of an electrical fire.
 However, he did not notice the hot floor.
 The flight attendant eventually noticed a haze and an "irritating odor of something burning" in the cabin.
 The flight attendant went to the back of the airplane to contact the first officer.
 The flight attendant said "we've got smoke in the cabin, we don't know where it's coming from" and maintained contact with the first officer for the remainder of the flight.
 Both the first officer and the flight attendant managed to communicate with the captain of the flight and told him that there was smoke in the cockpit.
 The captain asked if it was smoke or fumes and the first officer replied, "naw, it smells electrical" and could not identify the source either.